Northern Circuit, Japan: What to pack, what to wear, and when to go [2023]

 • Travel voltage adapter

-A plug adapter that supports outlet types A and B. Ensure that you find the correct type.
-A lot of adapters available online are simply plugs and require your electronics to convert the voltage themselves.
-If your devices can't do that they could burn up.
-This one works in most locations.
+A plug adapter that supports outlet types A and B. Be sure to find the right type.
+The majority of adapters for sale now are just plug changers and require your devices to change the voltage themselves.
+If your devices can't do that they could get fried.
+This one is sufficent for most places.

 What to wear/what to pack: